So what happened to her?

 2. Trenny, while walking ahead of her classmates, became lost.
 She may have followed the Appalachian Trail by mistake and made her way to the tower on Clingman's Dome.
 Seeing headlights, she made her way to the road.
 Instead of help, she was either abducted or met with some other kind of foul play.

-Kelvin Bowman was a student at Bearden, a year older than Trenny.
-A few months prior to her disappearce, he and another student, Ronnie Joiner, broke into the Gibson residence one night.
-Hope Gibson, hearing the noise, got a gun and ended up shooting Kelvin in the foot.
+Kelvin Bowman was a student at Bearden High.
+On the evening of October 11,1975, almost a year to the day before Trenny's disappearance, Kelvin was prowling around on the Gibson's front lawn.
+Hope Gibson, hearing the noise, got a gun, and ended up shooting Kelvin in the foot.

 Kelvin was arrested, tried and sentenced to time in a correctional institution.
 He had allegedly made threats to kill Trenny once he got out.
 Some of the students claimed that they had noticed Kelvin following the bus to the mountains that day by car.
 Frank Hall, Bearden High's principal refutes this, claiming that he was in class that day.
 Wayne Dunlap was adamant that no cars followed the bus and none of the students were aware of the destination of the bus prior to its departure.

 Robert Simpson was a year older than Trenny and was a friend of Robert, Trenny's older brother.
 He had a car and he and Trenny often went for short rides together, to West Town Mall and other places.
 It is said that Robert was very fond of Trenny, but it is not known if they were ever a couple.

 Trenny had shared a seat on the bus with Robert on the way to the Park that day.
 She was also wearing his heavy brown plaid CPO jacket when she disappeared.
 On the trip, it was Robert that she had spent most of her time with, and after she left his company to return to the bus, he claimed that he had gone tracking a bear.